WoltLab/docs.woltlab.com/docs/javascript_general-usage.md

 ## The History of the Legacy API

-The WoltLab Suite 3.0 [introduced a new API][javascript_new-api_writing-a-module] based on AMD-Modules with ES5-JavaScript that was designed with high performance and visible dependencies in mind.
-This was a fundamental change in comparison to [the legacy API][javascript_legacy-api] that was build many years before while jQuery was still a thing and we had to deal with ancient browsers such as Internet Explorer 9 that felt short in both CSS and JavaScript capabilities.
+The WoltLab Suite 3.0 [introduced a new API](javascript_new-api_writing-a-module.md) based on AMD-Modules with ES5-JavaScript that was designed with high performance and visible dependencies in mind.
+This was a fundamental change in comparison to [the legacy API](javascript_legacy-api.md) that was build many years before while jQuery was still a thing and we had to deal with ancient browsers such as Internet Explorer 9 that felt short in both CSS and JavaScript capabilities.